Cuvée à table 100% merlot — 6 days ago

 The debut vintage under the Cuvelier family was the 2008.
 At Chateau Poujeaux, they are practicing serious vineyard management with the help of Stéphane Derenoncourt, who works with numerous Bordeaux Winemakers on both banks, including the Cuvelier’s property in St. Emilion, Clos Fourtet.

-Great fruits and amazing with steak — 4 years ago
+Great fruit and deep flavors. — 4 years ago